ioBroker/ioBroker.history/README.md

 - **Storage retention** - How many values in the past will be stored on disk.
 - **Log unchanged values any(s)** - When using "log changes only" you can set a time interval in seconds here after which also unchanged values will be re-logged into the DB

+Most of these values will be pre filled on the detail settings for the datapoint and can be changed there.
+Additionally you can an "alias ID" on the datapoint page.
+With this you can, e.g. after switching a device and datapoint names changed, still log the data to the former ID by just entering this ID there and all data will be logged as this one.

 ## Access values from Javascript adapter
 The sorted values can be accessed from Javascript adapter.
 E.g. with following code you can read the list of events for last hour: